-Looking for a 4K monitor for your PS4 Pro or Xbox One X?
-The ASUS VP28UQG is the best budget 4K display for competitive console gaming; it’s affordable, fast, and offers plenty of gaming features.
+Looking for a 4K monitor for your PS4 Pro?
+The ASUS VP28UQG is the best budget 4K 60Hz display for competitive console gaming; it’s affordable, fast, and offers plenty of gaming features.

 Keep in mind that the ASUS VP28UQG 28″ monitor features a TN (Twisted Nematic) panel which unlike other monitor panel technologies such as IPS and VA has got narrow 170°/160° viewing angles.

 However, since this monitor is 28″ in size, and you’ll always be sitting directly in front of it when gaming, the viewing angles won’t be an issue.

 Another aspect where TN panels fall short is color reproduction.

-In comparison to other panels types, TN panels have the least vibrant and accurate colors; however, they have the fastest pixel response time speed; so it’s a fair trade-off if you’re into competitive gaming.
+In comparison to other panels types, TN panels have the least vibrant and accurate colors; however, they have the fastest pixel response time speed; so it’s a fair trade-off if you’re into competitive gaming and have a limited budget.

 More importantly, thanks to the 4K UHD resolution, the image will be clear and sharp with vivid and clean details.

 Other panel-related specs include a 300-nit peak brightness, 10-bit color depth via dithering, and a 1,000:1 static contrast ratio, all of which is standard at this price range.